 - Dental and personal hygiene is to be managed well, including the use of deodorants or antiperspirants. - Long hair should be restrained while engaged in clinical activity.
 Hair should be clean, of a color natural to the human species and appropriately combed or styled.
-Facial hair should be neatly trimmed and conform to professional appearance standards. - Avoid wearing strong perfumes or colognes, as they may cause untoward reactions with peers and patients. - Jewelry should be kept to a minimum.
+Facial hair should be neatly trimmed and conform to professional appearance standards. - Avoid wearing strong perfumes or colognes, as they may cause untoward reactions with peers and patients. - o Jewelry should be kept to a minimum.
 No body piercing should be visible with the exception of pierced ears. - o Culturally significant piercings or attire will be considered on an individual basis. - o Artificial/Acrylic nails are not allowed in medical institutions. - o Tattoos should not be visible at any time for the duration of the PA Program.

-In classrooms during the didactic phase, the attire will be "business casual", which typically includes clean jeans without rips or tears, slacks or khakis, collared shirt or blouse, knee length dress, knee length skirt, or knee length shorts, and loafers or dress shoes that cover all or most of the foot.
-"Flip-flops" are not permitted.
+In classrooms during the didactic phase, the suggested attire will be "business casual", which typically includes clean jeans without rips or tears, slacks or khakis, collared shirt or blouse, knee length dress, knee length skirt, or knee length shorts, and loafers or dress shoes that cover all or most of the foot.
+Mount Spirit wear, and running shoes may also be worn in the classroom.